Alice Cooper (sculptor): Career

 She displayed work at her alma mater, Art Institute of Chicago, as well as the Pennsylvania Academy of Fine Arts and the National Academy of Design.
 Some of her works were sold by Tiffany & Co.

 Personal life

-Cooper resided in Denver, Colorado, as well as Illinois and Iowa.
-In 1905 she married Nathan M. Hubbard and moved to Des Moines, Iowa.
+Cooper resided in Denver, as well as Illinois and Iowa.
+In 1907 she married Nathaniel M. Hubbard Jr., son of Iowa judge Nathaniel M. Hubbard, and moved to Des Moines, Iowa.
 They had three daughters.

-She died on March 4, 1937, in Chicago, Illinois, at age 62.
+She died on March 4, 1937, in Chicago at age 62.